alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Countdown End Event

-Triggered when the countdown ends`onFinish`event.
+When the countdown ends, the 'onFinnish' event will be triggered.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';